ChauffeurPrive/nestor-api/validator/docs/schemas.md

 ## Application Configuration

 In each file you will define the application that you want to deploy, few fields are required to setup a new application.
-There are many supported values which are optional that could be useful for your deployment.
+There are many optional supported values that could be useful for your deployment.
 You can read more about them in the following sections and the schemas definition.

 #### Application Example
 This is how a basic configuration for an application looks like, this example contains the minimum required fields.